-(1) An error message is sent in response to a database connection or SQL statement message
+- (1) An error message is sent in response to a database connection or SQL statement message - (2) The written data is not the same as the read data - ◆ Level 3 (create/drop table each time)

 Creation/deletion of the monitor table by statement as well as update.
-One SQL statement can read/write numerical data of up to 11 digits.
+One SQL statement can read/write numerical data of up to 10 digits.
 SQL statements executed for the monitor table are of (create / insert / select / reindex / drop / vacuum) type.

-(1) An error message is sent in response to a database connection or SQL statement message
+- (1) An error message is sent in response to a database connection or SQL statement message - (2) The written data is not the same as the read data